JPETTomography/j-pet-framework-examples/scripts/Readme.md

-# Scripts usefull for analysis in J-PET Framework
+# Scripts for running the J-PET Framework analyses in parallel

 ## parallel_analysis.py